rajtechreformers/k12-co-teacher/README.md

   - The chatbot requires base data in DynamoDB tables (`Student Profiles`, `Classes → Students`, `Class Attributes`, `Teachers → Classes`).
   - A sample script, **`sample_data/add_to_dynamo.py`**, is provided to automatically seed DynamoDB with example data.
   - Alternatively, you can load your own student/class data into the tables before using the chatbot.

-### Build environment specifications

-- To build and deploy this solution. . .

 ### Tools